LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 # Virtual Meeting Host Comparison

 LODS has two ways to use virtual meeting hosts (VMH) in a TMS class.
-You may use the Custom VMH or an integrated VMH.
+You may use the custom VMH or an integrated VMH.
 Our integrated options are Adobe Connect or Zoom.
-You can have multiple VMHs options for your classes, by having multiple licenses or integrated VMH or using Custom VMHs.
+You can have multiple VMHs options for your classes, by having multiple licenses or integrated VMH or using custom VMHs.
 Each of these features works a little differently and each has benefits and drawbacks to consider.

 Scheduling a virtual meeting is from the Delivery section when creating or editing a class.
 When the Delivery Type of Virtual or Physical and Virtual is chosen virtual meeting options display.
-If you have an integrated VMH it will be selected by default, but you can select another option like a Custom VHM.
-If you do not have an integrated VMH, you will only see the option for Custom Virtual Classroom with a field to enter a URL.
+If you have an integrated VMH it will be selected by default, but you can select another option like a custom VHM.
+If you do not have an integrated VMH, you will only see the option for custom Virtual Classroom with a field to enter a URL.
 Only one VHM can be used per class.
 For multiple day classes, set up a session for each day using the Add Multiple Session Times link in the Session Times section.

-Below is a comparison chart of features in the Custom VMH, integrated Adobe Connect VMH, and integrated Zoom VMH.
+Below is a comparison chart of features in the custom VMH, integrated Adobe Connect VMH, and integrated Zoom VMH.
 Below the chart is more information on the differences in using these features.

 **Features** | **Custom VMH** | **Integrated Adobe Connect VMH** | **Integrated Zoom VMH**
 -------------|----------------|----------------------------------|------------------------